12 (number): Written representation

 In prose writing, twelve, being the last single-syllable numeral, is sometimes taken as the last number to be written as a word, and 13 the first to be written using digits.

 This is not a binding rule, and in English language tradition, it is sometimes recommended to spell out numbers up to and including either nine, ten or twelve, or even ninety-nine or one hundred.
 Another system spells out all numbers written in one or two words (sixteen, twenty-seven, fifteen thousand, but 372 or 15,001).

 In German orthography, there used to be the widely followed (but unofficial) rule of spelling out numbers up to twelve (zwölf).
 The Duden (the German standard dictionary) mentions this rule as outdated.

 In mathematics

 Properties

+12 is the smallest abundant number because the sum of the proper divisors of 12, 16, is greater than 12.
+It is also the 3rd colossally abundant number.
+12 is a semiperfect number because some of its proper divisors; 1, 2, 3, and 6; sum to 12.

-12 is a composite number, the smallest abundant number, a semiperfect number, a highly composite number, a refactorable number, and a Pell number.
+12 is a highly composite number because it has 6 divisors, more than any number less than 12.
+It is the 3rd superior highly composite number.
+12 is a refactorable number because it has 6 divisors and 12 is a multiple of 6.
 It is the smallest of two known sublime numbers, numbers that have a perfect number of divisors whose sum is also perfect.

+12 is a Pell number because 17/12 is the closest approximation of the square root of 2 of any fraction with a denominator less than or equal to 12.

 There are twelve Jacobian elliptic functions and twelve cubic distance-transitive graphs.